secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ## Group Long-Term and Short-Term Disability Insurance

 GitLab provides a policy through UHC that may replace up to 66.7% of your base salary, for qualifying disabilities.
 For [short-term disability](https://drive.google.com/open?id=12_xDzUIuBgSJB0AJ6I0oE2VEgMdwymWx) there is a weekly maximum benefit of $2,500; for [long-term disability](https://drive.google.com/open?id=14uIt3CUabd4Yj95BDgNl9Rdfzi6SxrFW) there is a monthly benefit maximum of $12,500.
+More information can be found in the [UHC Long-Term Disability Welcome brochure](https://drive.google.com/file/d/195tzz2R7cqmmMnor9sWDXjeelhyx4CoE/view?usp=sharing) and [UHC Short-Term Disability Welcome brochure](https://drive.google.com/file/d/19oWAPE-V5n88WRHgXFuyiOL-elX2FiG3/view?usp=sharing) for these benefits.

 **Process for Disability Claim**